reinimax/image-toolkit/README.md

 #### via the web-interface (upload form)
 tbd

+**Note** that the web-interface implements most, but not all functionality of the API.
+This is intentional to further showcase the decoupled nature of this project.

 #### via the API
 There is one API endpoint, `/image-process`, which expects a `POST` request with a `JSON` payload.